FlorianPallas/monzod/README.md

 // Do this instead

 const bookCollection = db.collection<Book>("books", {
+  ignoreUndefined: true, // Turn off undefined to null conversion
   validator: { $jsonSchema: bsonSchema(bookSchema) }, // Let Monzod do the heavy lifting
 });
 ```

+Notice the `ignoreUndefined: true`.
+This tells MongoDB to only accept `null` for nullable fields.
+Otherwise the documents you retrieve from the database could contain `null` values even though your schema may use optional values (`undefined`), causing issues while parsing.

 #### Supported types

 ##### Zod

+###### Primitives

 - [x] String
 - [x] Number